 15 days | 1,620 km | 21 hr 30 min drive time

-This drive combines art and culture, food and wine, sweeping plains and rugged mountain beauty, wildlife and stunning coastlines.
+This Sydney to Melbourne (or Melbourne to Sydney) drive combines the mountains and the coast, art and culture, food and wine, sweeping plains, wildlife and stunning coastlines.

 Kosciuszko National Park

 Day 1: Royal National Park

 12 km | 17 min from the Camperman depot

 The Royal National Park is a nature lovers playground full of coastal hikes, secluded beaches, rental boats for exploring the river, rock pools and a pretty and affordable campground on the water.

 Day 2: OPTION A - Sea Cliff Bridge, Nan Tien Buddhist Temple and Killalea Beach Camping

 349 km | 5 hr | Sydney - Sea Cliff Bridge - Nan Tien Temple - Killalea Beach - Canberra

 Drive along the famous Sea Cliff Bridge that veers out over the ocean, explore the largest Buddhist temple in the southern hemisphere and sample their vegetarian food, then camp at gorgeous Killalea Beach.